prasad8mhatre/kanban-board/README.md

 2. npm install - download project dependency
 3. nodemon - start this application on port localhost:3000
 4. Create new account & start using it.
+5. change your server URL in frontend app/app/app.js to http://localhost:3000/ for running it locally.

 Project structure:-
 .